datadriventests/ddt/docs/example.rst

 =============

-DDT consists of a class decorator ``ddt`` (for your ``TestCase`` subclass) and a two method decorators (for your tests that want to be multiplied):
+DDT consists of a class decorator ``ddt`` (for your ``TestCase`` subclass) and two method decorators (for your tests that want to be multiplied):

 * ``data``: contains as many arguments as values you want to feed to the test.
 * ``file_data``: will load test data from a JSON file.